 - What other regular bills do you have?

-It’s a good idea to practice answering these questions before your appointment, either in front of a mirror or with a trusted friend or family member.
+Try practicing your answers ahead of time, either by yourself or with someone you trust.
 That way, you will feel less nervous and be able to respond with confidence.

 What happens after I am approved for SNAP?